baihongguo/hlmm/docs/tutorial.rst

 The script performs inverse-normal transformation of the phenotype before writing the phenotype to file as 'test_phenotype.fam'.

-To fit heteroskedastic linear models to the SNPs in test.bed, type
+To fit HLMs (:class:`hetlm.model`) to the SNPs in test.bed, type

     ``python ../bin/hlmm_chr.py test.bed 0 500 test_phenotype.fam test``

-This produces a file 'test.models.gz' containing the results of fitting heteroskedastic linear models to all the SNPs in test.bed.
+This produces a file 'test.models.gz' containing the results of fitting HLMs (:class:`hetlm.model`) to all the SNPs in test.bed.
 This is a tab separated file with a header that can be read by R by typing the command

    ``results=read.table('test.models.gz',header=T)``